Gameoholic/daniels-portal/readme.txt

 - call query/ies (make sure the query checks for authenticity between user and matched data)
 - if returns non-void type, convert to minimized-data type

-TODO:
-eslint and taint for the servertypes or whatevert it's called Check if there's a way to make sure we can't call the server queires directly, but only through executeServerQuery() through server actions.
-CHECK.